Skip to contents

 #> 7 5 2 rmse 10 0.2101955 0.01884442

-• For K-NN without OpenMP, PCA imputation, and custom functions (see vignette), set up parallelization with mirai::daemons().
+• For PCA imputation and custom functions, set up parallelization with mirai::daemons().
+See Speeding up PCA imputation for additional PCA performance-tuning guidance.

 • Note: For machines with multi-threaded BLAS, turn on pin_blas = TRUE when tuning PCA imputation in parallel to avoid thrashing.